Azure/iot-plugandplay-models/README.md

 npm run validate-files <list of files to validate>
 ```

+> Note you can validate more that one file by providing a list of files separated by a white space

 ### validate-ids

 Checks if all `@id` are nested under the root id.